OSGeo/gdal/doc/source/programs/gdal_raster_resize.rst

 :program:`gdal raster resize` can be used to resize a raster dataset without changing the georeferenced extents.

-This subcommand is also available as a potential step of :ref:`gdal_raster_pipeline_subcommand`
+This subcommand is also available as a potential step of :ref:`gdal_raster_pipeline`

 Standard options
 ++++++++++++++++